hpedrorodrigues/sphynx/.github/README.md

 ### Dotfiles

-All dotfiles are inside [.file][dotfiles-folder] directory.
-It has common aliases, functions, and configuration files that you may use day to day.
+All dotfiles are inside the [.file][dotfiles-folder] directory.
+It has common aliases, functions, and configuration files that I use daily.

 The command-line provides a command (`sx dotfiles configure`) to bootstrap dotfiles using [dotbot][dotbot-website], but remember it will overwrite your files!
 Beware!

-**How about shell startup performance?**
+**Ok, but how about shell startup performance?**

 **zsh**
 ```